Aggressive fibromatosis

-The World Health Organization reclassified desmoid tumors (termed desmoid-type fibromatosis) as a specific type of tumor in the category of intermediate (locally aggressive) fibroblastic and myofibroblastic tumors.
+In 2020, the World Health Organization reclassified desmoid tumors (termed desmoid-type fibromatosis) as a specific type of tumor in the category of intermediate (locally aggressive) fibroblastic and myofibroblastic tumors.

 Histologically they resemble very low-grade fibrosarcomas, but they are very locally aggressive and tend to recur even after complete resection.
+The condition is "characterized by a variable and often unpredictable clinical course."
 There is a tendency for recurrence in the setting of prior surgery; in one study, two-thirds of patients with desmoid tumors had a history of prior abdominal surgery.
+The condition can be chronic and may be debilitating.